12 Reasons To Consider Volunteering (With Resume Tips)

-Volunteering not only offers ways to assist in your local community, it also offers a means to building professional skills and developing your career.
-Volunteer work can be important in highlighting your abilities and experience on your resume, especially if you are just starting out in your career.
-No matter your professional history or background, volunteering can be an effective way to show future employers your work ethic, capabilities and dedication.
+Volunteering offers opportunities to assist in your local community, develop professional skills and advance your career.
+Volunteer work is important as it allows you to highlight your abilities and experiences on your resume, especially in the beginning stages of your career.
+Understanding how volunteering can effectively show future employers your work ethic and dedication may improve your job search.

 Why is volunteering important?